bodzaital/f1-graphics-css/README.md

 ![F1 TV graphics in CSS](images/header-v2021.png)

-*Updated driver nameplates for the 2021 world feed*
+A small CSS file to emulate the 2021 TV graphics of the Formula 1 world feed.

 ## Usage